AxiaCoin/Axia-Network-axia/roadmap/implementers-guide/src/protocol-approval.md

 ## Assignment criteria

 Assignment criteria compute actual assignments using stories and the validators' secret approval assignment key.
-Assignment criteria output a `Position` consisting of both a `ParaId` to be checked, as well as a precedence `DelayTranche` for when the assignment becomes valid.
+Assignment criteria output a `Position` consisting of both a `AllyId` to be checked, as well as a precedence `DelayTranche` for when the assignment becomes valid.

 Assignment criteria come in three flavors, `RelayVRFModulo`, `RelayVRFDelay` and `RelayEquivocation`.
 Among these, both `RelayVRFModulo` and `RelayVRFDelay` run a VRF whose input is the output of a `RelayVRFStory`, while `RelayEquivocation` runs a VRF whose input is the output of a `RelayEquivocationStory`.